caseyshields/breathe/notes.md

 ## Bio-Sensor

-  - Most embodied and accurate, but adds hardware needs- defeating one of the main objectives of the project!
+  - Most accurate, but adds hardware needs- defeating one of the main objectives of the project!
   - but really cool; imagine background trees cycling through the seasons with the cycles of your breath.
   - a heart monitor could give awesome feedback for exertion targets;
     - if the rate gets too high or low, switch game modes to higher/lower exertion modes